osmfj/tileman/INSTALL.md

 Tested on Ubuntu 12.04 LTS 64bit

-# Install Tilecache for using a proxy/cache server of tile.openstreetmap.jp
+# Install TileMan for using a proxy/cache server of tile.openstreetmap.jp

 If you only need tile proxy/cache server, just follow this instruction.
 And you can serve original local tile images placed X/Y/Z folder.